Get to know PeekMed

 When it comes to intraoperative, it usually involves exploiting images with information captured by LED cameras.
 Much like a real-time tracking system of a Car’s Global Positioning System (GPS), but for surgery.
 In this case, CAS acts as a surgical navigation system.

 As for postoperative, CAS allows the surgeon to have a better understanding and in-depth follow-up of the patient.
-Thus, surgeons can have better insight regarding recovery.
+Thus, surgeons can have better insight into recovery.

 In Orthopedics, ultimately, this leads to several gains, such as having the correct implant size and instruments ready before the surgery.
 Thus, you are gaining sustainability and reducing costs, which are huge benefits.